 Step 1: Defining CRO Goals

 Different sites and businesses can have many different definitions for “conversion”.
 For an e-commerce business, conversion might mean a purchase.
-For a SaaS companies, it can be a free-trial registration, and so on.
+For SaaS companies, it can be a free-trial registration, and so on.
 Therefore, the first step of a successful CRO plan is to clearly define the important conversions for your businesses.

 So, the next step is to determine what drives this conversion.
 It can be an effective ad placement on blogs relevant to your products, it can be a gallery of positive user reviews and it can be discount offers among others.